December 1st and 2nd - No school for students.

 Washington students are tested regularly by the state to assess their progress as they move through school.
 The State Test for elementary school students is the Smarter Balanced Assessment (SBA) for English language arts/literacy (ELA/literacy) and math.
 In addition to the SBA, students in grades 5, 8 and 11 take the Washington Comprehensive Assessment of Science (WCAS), which assesses the Washington State 2013 K-12 Science Learning Standards.

-Our comprehensive assessment system includes district-wide assessments throughout the elementary years.
+Our comprehensive assessment system includes district-wide assessments in Kindergarten through 8th grade.
 These assessments were carefully selected to provide valid, reliable and useful information on the achievement of our students.

 Uses of these assessments include the following:

 - Informing instruction.
 Elementary district assessments provide valuable information on the specific skills and learning needs of students, so that their teachers can design instruction to meet the needs of their students.

 - Early identification of learning difficulties.
 Early identification of literacy and math learning difficulties is critical to supporting and accelerating learning and to preventing early problems from becoming more severe over time.
 Washington State requires screening for weaknesses in literacy skill development that may be associated with dyslexia.
 Learn more about this screening process within the ISD.

 - School Improvement Planning.
 Assessment information is used by school leadership teams to direct school improvement efforts and build effective, equitable programs that support learning.